webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - **Stakeholder Satisfaction**: ends when stakeholder is satisfied.
 - **Needs and demands of why projects come about**
   - Market Demand, Organizational Need, Customer Request, Technological Advance, Legal Requirement, Ecological Impact, Social Need.
+- **Steps to Validate a Project**
+  - write business case, identify and analyze stakeholders.
 - **Business Case**
   - created in discovery phase.
 Explains a justification for the project and if it is worthwhile.
   - often includes: details about budget and timelines(start, end).
-  - **Description**: describe the project.
+  - Jafar Dash.
   - **Justification**: benefits to organization.
   - **Alignment to the Strategic Plan**: project aligns with organizations overall strategy.
+  - **Feasibility Study Results**: determine if project is doable and likely to succeed.
+  - **Analysis of the Problem or Opportunity**: gap analysis: compare where we are and where we want to go.
+  - **Recommended Solutions**: expected results and impact.
+  -
+  - **Description**: describe the project.
+  - **Alternative Solutions**: expected results and impact from alternative solution.
   - **Stakeholders**: anyone/organization with vested interest.
-  - **Analysis of the Problem or Opportunity**: gap analysis: compare where we are and where we want to go.
   - **High-Level Risk Analysis**: known risk documented.
-  - **Alternative Solutions**: expected results and impact from alternative solution.
-  - **Recommended Solutions**: expected results and impact.
-  - **Feasibility Study Results**: determine if project is doable and likely to succeed.
 - **Artifacts**
   - preexisting knowledge or vetted vendors to be used in project planning.
 - **Project Selection Method**